-I've been married now for over 25 years and you would think that after a quarter century I would have a good idea what my wife likes and dislikes.
+I've been married now for over 35 years and you would think that after such a period of time I would have a good idea what my wife likes and dislikes.
 Frankly, I haven't a clue, and I don't think I'm any different than a lot of other guys out there who still have trouble understanding the feminine mystique.
 Let me give you some examples...

 In preparing to go out for a major social function, my wife typically comes out to model an outfit she is considering to wear and asks what I think about it.
 Usually she gives me a couple of choices, either this, this, or that.
 They all look nice, but regardless what I choose, she always settles for something else.
 After the outfit is selected, then it's a matter of what shoes to wear; again, this, this or that.
 Whatever I pick, she picks the opposite.
 Then of course comes the accompanying purse to complete the ensemble where I, of course, swing and miss again.
 Strike three.
 Frankly, I believe I'm a broken barometer when it comes to predicting what a woman wants to wear.

 My daughter picked up this same modeling habit as she was growing up and would ask my son and I what we thought she should wear.
 Again, whatever we picked, she picked the opposite.
 Although she trusted my wife's judgment, my son and I always struck out.
 However, I got a little comfort out of this as I realized I wasn't alone in picking the wrong fashion.

 This phenomenon isn't restricted to clothing either.
 I run across it whenever I want to order her food, or shop for presents.
 Whatever I pick, it's never quite right.